Flexible privacy groups

-The privacy group management contract bytecode is hard-coded into Hyperledger Besu and when you create a privacy group, the contract bytecode is part of the genesis state of the privacy group.
+The privacy group management contract bytecode is hard-coded into Besu and when you create a privacy group, the contract bytecode is part of the genesis state of the privacy group.

-All members of a flexible privacy group must be using the same version of Hyperledger Besu.
+All members of a flexible privacy group must be using the same version of Besu.
 If using different versions, the private state within the privacy group may become inconsistent.

 In the default implementation of the group management contract, the signer of the private transaction that creates the privacy group is also the owner of the group.
 Only the owner can add and remove participants, and upgrade the management contract.

 The owner is identified by the signing key.
 Transactions to add and remove participants, or upgrade the management contract, must be signed by the same key that signed the group creation transaction.